-Previously it was only possible if connecting to the InfluxDB yourself via command line for example.
-Note that when removing a Postgres database host from monitoring the gathered metrics are not automatically dropped as metrics gatherers work in the background and will take a minute or two to stop, so that’s the reason for two separate buttons.
+Previously this was only possible if connecting to the InfluxDB yourself via command line for example.
+Note that when removing a Postgres database host from monitoring, the gathered metrics are not automatically dropped as metrics gatherers work in the background and will take a minute or two to stop, so that’s the reason for two separate buttons.

 - Enabling use of pre-existing Postgres/Grafana/InfluxDB installations from Docker

 Previously this was only possible when running the metrics gatherer and the config UI as standalone components, now there are bunch of environment variables available for that.
 See the README for details.

 - A flag to disable monitoring of the “test” demo database

 By default the demo database is there to make it easy for getting a first impression for new users, but for advanced users it could be tedious to remove the configuration and delete the metrics data from InfluxDB so now there a flag for that.
 Set NOTESTDB=1 for example to avoid monitoring the test DB.

 - Config store Postgres DB is now UTF-8 to avoid problems with “funny” Grafana dashboard names

 - Corrections and better documentation for the backup/restore script for Docker image upgrades.
 See README for more